 What if the salesperson develops their skills and increases their closing percentage to 22%?
 The salesperson could then speak to the same amount of clients, (50) and sell 11 vehicles and thus meet their goal for the month.

 What if the salesperson develops their skills and averages a higher commission per unit?
 If they average $ 303.00 commission per unit they would also meet their goal.

 Heavens forbid that the salesperson actually speaks with MORE clients, closes them at a HIGHER percentage and averages more PROFIT per sale!
 That would be the Monthly trifecta of car sales!!
 (I will get off my soapbox)

 As leaders in the industry, it is our MISSION to get our people better!
 They need guidance, motivation, education and stimulation.
 They need discipline, practice and skill building.
 BUT FIRST…….you need to have a REAL plan on how you can help them get there.
 A “roadmap” of how to make more money, sell more vehicles, close more clients at a higher percentage and make a higher average commission per sale.
 The individual salesperson must SEE the metrics to genuinely understand HOW they are going to reach their goal!!

 Otherwise……..we are just “hoping” that they will get there on their own!!

-About the Author: From a Salesperson to a Dealer, I have a vast amount of experience in all areas of the automotive environment.
+About the Author: With 30 years in the retail Automotive Industry, from a Salesperson to a Dealer, I have a vast amount of experience in all areas of the automotive environment.